 SSHRC’S New or Revised Policies, Guidelines and Procedures Related to Access to Information

 No new or revised access to information policies or guidelines were formally implemented during this past fiscal year.
 SSHRC’s ATIP staff have worked with staff in Research Programs to develop text relating to access to information in numerous memorandums of understanding, especially in relation to joint-funding initiatives.
-This has resulted in a standardized text that outlines roles and responsibilities for both managing information and addressing access to information requests.

 Complaints to the Office of the Information Commissioner